Shredly MTB Short Review

 The waist adjusters on the MTB Short consist of buttons and stretchy nylon on the inside of the waistband.
 They are not super sleek, but they work.
 If you need to cinch a lot of fabric, it gathers on the sides and the flaps of nylon have nowhere to go, but only one of our testers found this to be a problem.

-The short has roomy legs and enough length to work with kneepads, though most riders will have a narrow gap while seated.
+The short has roomy legs and barely enough length to work with kneepads - most riders will have a narrow gap while seated.
 Shredly also makes a longer short for those with longer legs and anyone who wants more coverage.

 These shorts are equipped with long zippered vents on top of the thighs.
 For hot days in the saddle, these are awesome for ventilating your legs.
 They do add some bulk and might look a little funny, but if you run hot, you will appreciate the functionality.

 There was no issue with shorts slipping down as we pedaled, nor was there a gap in the back.
-With 4-way stretch fabric that moved well as we pedaled and descended on the bike, the MTB Short was one of the most comfortable shorts we tested.
+With 4-way stretch fabric that moves well as we pedaled and descended on the bike, the MTB Short is one of the most comfortable shorts we tested.

 There are 3 pockets on the Shredly's, two hand pockets that are open from the waistband, and one snap pocket on the right outer thigh.
 We loved the placement of the third pocket but were less enamored of the snap, which is a large faceted jewel-like plastic.
 The flap of fabric adds extra bulk to the shorts without the benefit of securing our valuables.
 In general, we prefer a zipper for easy visual confirmation that our valuables are secure, and for the low profile.

-At $95 the Shredly's are in the middle of the price range of shorts we tested.
+The Shredly shorts fall around the median price of the shorts we tested.
 Overall the fit is good, the shorts ride well and they are well made (in the USA!).
 We think they are worth the money.